Sports & Social at The Battery in Atlanta

 Hampton + Hudson, Inman Park

 The Hampton + Hudson community bar and restaurant is popular with sports fans for its patio.
-Start your day at 10 a.m. when they open with a massive brunch, where all the pre-game coverage will be on the televisions.
+On Saturdays and Sundays, start your day at 10 a.m. when they open with a massive brunch.
 The "hangover fries" and "chicken benny" are the ideal fuel for the day ahead, especially if you want to sample one of their craft beers and cocktails.

 Whitehall Tavern, Peachtree Hills